 New Rose Hotel

 Based on the William Gibson story, New Rose Hotel explores the world of corporate competition with in the tech industry.
-With a solid cast and a director known for is neo-noir films, New Rose Hotel should have been better, yet the lack of suspense makes for a bland film.
+With a solid cast and a director known for his neo-noir films, New Rose Hotel should have been better, yet the lack of suspense and attention to tech makes for a bland film.

 Not the Best Cyberpunk Movies

 Johnny Mnemonic had the misfortune of casting Keanu Reeves when he was at his most "dudeness."
 The film seemed to embrace this, with Reeves playing the cool surfer version of a techie which caused this movie to be seen as dumbing down the subject matter.
 Based on William Gibson's story, he has no one to blame but himself as he penned the screenplay.
 The general concept is still an interesting one as Mnemonic is a courier who stores the information in a data storage component of his brain.
 The theme and exploration of memory as a commodity, both personally and commercially is a fascinating one, but the primary focus of cyberpunk with technology as a suppression to nature is not addressed much here.
 Of all of Gibson's cyberpunk works (of which he practically popularized) Johnny Mnemonic is perhaps the worst example to have been brought to the big screen.